kubernetes/community/contributors/devel/kubemark-guide.md

 however you want, but note that some features may not be implemented yet, as implementation of Hollow components/mocks will probably be lagging behind ‘real’ one.
 For performance tests interesting variables are `NUM_NODES` and `MASTER_SIZE`.
-After start-kubemark script is finished you’ll have a ready Kubemark cluster, a kubeconfig file for talking to the Kubemark cluster is stored in `test/kubemark/kubeconfig.kubemark`.
+After start-kubemark script is finished you'll have a ready Kubemark cluster, a kubeconfig file for talking to the Kubemark cluster is stored in `test/kubemark/kubeconfig.kubemark`.